MrSlosh/NewYorkCoin-AuxPow/doc/tor.md

 	HiddenServicePort 44556 127.0.0.1:44556

-The directory can be different of course, but (both) port numbers should be equal to your dogecoind's P2P listen port (22556 by default).
+The directory can be different of course, but (both) port numbers should be equal to your newyorkcoind's P2P listen port (22556 by default).

 	-externalip=X   You can tell NewYorkCoin about its publicly reachable address using this option, and this can be a .onion address.
 Given the above